-If you don’t have any of those paid examples, use your practice pieces and then replace them with new samples as you get more experience.
+If you don’t have any of those paid examples, use your practice pieces, and then replace them with new samples as you get more experience.

 Alright, now on to the important stuff, getting paid as a copywriter.

-Finding freelance copywriting jobs
+Step 5).
+Find freelance copywriting jobs